ErwinM/acts_as_tenant/README.md

 Acts As Tenant
 ==============

+note: acts_as_tenant was introduced in this blog post.

-This gem was born out of our own need for a fail-safe and out-of-the-way manner to add multi-tenancy to a Rails app with a shared database scheme, that integrates (near) seamless with Rails.
+This gem was born out of our own need for a fail-safe and out-of-the-way manner to add multi-tenancy to our Rails app with a shared database scheme, that integrates (near) seamless with Rails.

-Acts_As_Tenant adds the ability to scope models to a tenant model, such as an account.
-Acts_As_Tenant will set the current tenant for you and ensures all 'tenant models' are always properly scoped to the current tenant: when viewing, searching and creating.
+Acts_As_Tenant adds the ability to scope models to a tenant.
+Tenants are represented by another model, such as @account@.
+Acts_As_Tenant will help you set the current tenant and ensures all 'tenant models' are always properly scoped to the current tenant: when viewing, searching and creating.

 In addition, Acts_As_Tenant:
 * sets the current tenant using the subdomain or allows you to pass in the current tenant yourself
-* ensures scoping even in unusual usage cases, such as parameter manipulation
+* protects against various types of nastiness directed at circumventing the tenant scoping
-* adds support for multi-tenancy to Rails' uniqueness validator, validates_uniqueness_of
+* adds a method to validate uniqueness to a tenant, validates_uniqueness_to_tenant
 * sets up a helper method containing the current tenant

 Installation